The Alternative to RAG

 Dataset Optimizer

 Clean your fine-tuning dataset before training.
-60+ validator codes, AI-judge scoring with score-floor-gated rewrite, structural pair audit + judge-based polarity sample, tool-call validation, jailbreak + military-OPSEC + industry-specific PII detection — all in your browser.
-Free, no signup.
+60+ validator codes, AI-judge scoring with score-floor-gated rewrite, structural pair audit + judge-based polarity sample, tool-call validation, jailbreak + military-OPSEC + industry-specific PII detection.
+Free local validators in your browser; AI-judge cleaning is $5 per 200 rows.

 60+ validator codes